MaraudersMaPP/Marauders-mAPP/README.md

 *Karl Chastko*

+###Getting Started

+Download the Marauders-mAPP as a .zip file.
+Extract to the location of your choice.
+Then open the folder and navigate to the "Try Me!"
+Folder.
+Click the "GetStarted" file to initiate the app.

 ###App Usage
 From the main page, the user may click the start button to continue to the interactive neighbourhoods map.
 A helpful infographic instructs the user of the functionality of this page, prompting them to select a neighbourhood they are interested to explore the potential to grow vegetables.
 The infographic also directs the user towards a demo video where they may watch a video of the app in action.
 Upon selecting a neighbourhood, the user is taken to a residential scale map where individual buildings can be seen.
 The user may then choose to being drawing their garden by selecting the draw icon in the top left.If the user decides to switch to an imagery bassemap, or return to the previous page, icon buttons exists to carry out these tasks.
 Following the instructions in the popup infographic, the user can begin to construct their garden and view the "Potential2Grow" data for the garden they have drawn.
 This includes the area of the garden as well as the expected yields for each vegetable.
 Additionally, the user is directed towards the water requirements field to view how much water is required to supplement their garden.
 If the user wishes to view the potential for rainwater collection, they need only click on nearby buildings to see the total catchment calculated over a growing season.
 The option exists for drawing of multiple gardens to compare the "Potential2Grow" statistics.